It’s never too late

 - get your child to teach you the language they are learning at school

 - travel and learn about different cultures and places

 - learn about the history of your community

 - give your time as a family to a cause that is important to you

 - help at school events

 - challenge everyone in the family to do something kind for someone else.

-Teenagers should eat healthy, nutritional food to support both their physical and mental development.
-Help your teenager have healthy eating habits by insisting that they eat regularly and drink plenty of water.
+Teenagers should eat healthy, nutritious food to support both their physical and mental development.
+Help your teenager develop healthy eating habits by insisting that they eat regularly and drink plenty of water.
 Check this website out for more information.

 Sleep is essential for mental wellbeing.
 Insist that your child develops a regular sleep pattern, especially around exam time.
-If you want to know more about healthy sleep patterns then this website will provide you with the basics.
+If you want to know more about healthy sleep patterns, this website will provide you with the basics.

 The sense of belonging that comes from being part of a loving and supportive family is one of the most effective ways of developing your child’s mental wellbeing.